 Yu Fing Fen San – 玉 屏 风 散 – Jade Windscreen Powder

 This formula has been used in China since 1443 AD.
 It’s used for a person to get cold easily, spontaneous sweating, sensitive to any seasoning change.
 This formula likes a jade windscreen to protect you.

 Ingredients: Hung qi (Astragalus membranaceous), Fang Feng (Saposhnikovia Divaricata), Bai Shu (Atractylodes Macrocephala), Wu Wei Zi (Schisandra Chinensis), Tai Zi Shen (Peudostellaria Heterophylla), Nuo Dao Gen (Oryza Sativa)

 Bu Zhong Yi Qi Tang – 补 中 益 气 汤 -Tonify the Middle and Augment the Qi Decoction

-This herbal formula is from Chinese Jin dynasty (1115-1234AD).
-In Traditional Chinese Medicine, Middle Qi is stomach and spleen which is digestive function.
-When middle Qi deficient, the person more likely has allergy, hay fever, shortness of breath.
-Originally we use this formula for poor digestion, loose stool, tiredness, thirsty with preference for warm drink(warm drink help the middle Qi), intermittent fever, spontaneous sweating, aversion to cold, If middle Qi is very weak, prolapsed rectum or uterus can happen.
+This herbal formula is from the Chinese Jin dynasty (1115-1234AD).
+In Traditional Chinese Medicine, Middle Qi is stomach and spleen which is the digestive function.
+When middle Qi deficient, the person more likely has an allergy, hay fever, shortness of breath.
+Originally we use this formula for poor digestion, loose stool, tiredness, thirsty with a preference for a warm drink(warm drink help the middle Qi), intermittent fever, spontaneous sweating, aversion to cold If middle Qi is very weak, prolapsed rectum or uterus can happen.